 A while ago, I played various Gradius soundtracks to some young gamers, and they went like, WTH?!?!
 What kind of BGM is that?
 Well, "that" is the sadness of games today, in which BGM is all about moody tracks and ambient tunes.
-Game music, in the 80s and 90s, was about uplifting the player, encouraging him or her to press on and on.
-BGMs were also rewards.
-Something you could relax a few moments to, after you thrashed that nasty boss in the previous stage.
-How I wish this returns to games.
+Game music in the 80s and 90s, on the other hand, was about motivating the player, encouraging him or her to press on and on.
+They were also rewards.
+Something you could relax to for a few moments after you thrash the nasty boss in the previous stage.
+Oh, how I wish this culture returns to games!
 I can then start playing with the volume jacked up again.
-If only ... ...
+If only.
+If only.

 1. Gradius II: Overheat

-It's hard for me to explain why Overheat is my favourite Gradius soundtrack.
-All I've mentioned for other entries applies.
-In addition, there's something else too.
+It's difficult for me to explain why Overheat is my favourite Gradius soundtrack.
+Apart from the usual merits like upbeat feel, motivating, etc, there's something else too.
 Something that made this track stick in my head for 30 years, on top of causing me to hum this whenever I'm giddy from doing something.

 What is it?
 The penultimate high when on the verge of accomplishing something?
 The vague acknowledgement of effort implied by the middle verse?

 I don't know.
 And I'm not going to wonder about it.
-Instead, I'd invite you to listen to both the original and the remix, perhaps when exercising, or when intensely doing something on your comp.
+Instead, I'd invite you to listen to both the original and the remix versions, perhaps when exercising, or when intensely doing something on your computer.
 If you share the same feeling, please do tell me about it.
 I much look forward to reading your comments.